mwest1997/galaxy-raiders/docs/index.md

 * Ships and weapons that can be unlocked during the game by performing tasks.

 * Weapons will have different uses for different situations.

+## Current State

+  Currently, the app builds and runs, but does not do much.
+It has multiple screens with different buttons all with a specific purpose but most buttons do not have a role yet.
+The game does not play yet due to time restrictions and making animations work.

+### Not functional

+* The game itself

+* Buttons having no functionality

+* Database returning games

+### Stretch Goals

+* Implementing the campaign mode because survival seems to be an easier approach to having a running game

 ## Persistent data